solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 ## Open The Terminal Program

-To start this guide, you will be running commands on your trusted personal computer.
-First, locate the terminal program on your _personal computer_.
+To start this guide, you will be running commands on your trusted computer, not on the remote machine that you plan to use for validator operations.
+First, locate the terminal program on your _trusted computer_.

 - on Mac, you can search for the word _terminal_ in spotlight.
 - on Ubuntu, you can type `CTRL + Alt + T`.